-The pharmacies in town (see town centre map) is well stocked with medicines and prescriptions.
+The pharmacies in town (see town centre map) are reasonably well stocked with medicines and prescriptions.
 However, if you are on prescription drugs it is always preferable to bring enough with you.

 There are some serious health threats to visitors